-A quick, simple marinade combines with juicy roasted salmon and luscious soba noodles for this amazingly flavorful bowl of goodness.
-Roasted Citrus Salmon Soba Noodle Bowls are the perfect dinner any night of the week!
+A simple honey + citrus marinade combines with juicy roasted salmon and luscious soba noodles for this amazingly flavorful bowl of goodness, perfect for a quick dinner any night of the week!

 No ratings yet

-A quick, simple marinade combines with juicy roasted salmon and luscious soba noodles for this amazingly flavorful bowl of goodness.
-Roasted Citrus Salmon Soba Noodle Bowls are the perfect dinner any night of the week!
+A simple honey + citrus marinade combines with juicy roasted salmon and luscious soba noodles for this amazingly flavorful bowl of goodness, perfect for a quick dinner any night of the week!

 Ingredients